-Chimney and Connector
+Chimney

-Connect to a listed chimney or a chimney suitable for use with solid fuel that is lined and in good condition and meets local building codes.
-The chimney flue size should be the same as the stove outlet for optimal performance.
-Reducing or increasing the flue size may adversely affect stove performance.
-Chimney flue exit is to be 3 feet (1 m.) above roof and two feet (0.6 m.) above highest projection within 10 feet (3 m.).
+Connect to a listed Factory-Built Chimney or a chimney suitable for use with solid fuel that is lined and in good condition and meets building code.
+Chimney flue exit is to be 3' (1 m.) above roof and 2' (.6 m.) above the highest projection within 10' (3 m.).
 The installation must meet all local codes.
 Do not connect this unit to a chimney flue serving another appliance.
-Minimum system height is 15 feet (4.6 m.) (measured from base of appliance).
+Minimum chimney height is 15' (4.6 m.) measured from base of appliance.

-Double-Wall Connector
+Double-wall Connector

-- Use a listed double-wall connector. - Install all components to the chimney connector manufacturer's installation requirements.
+- \ Use a listed double-wall connector for use with solid fuel. - \ Install all components to the chimney connector manufacturer's installation requirements.

-Single-Wall Connector
+Single-wall Connector (Smoke Pipe)